 Texas is a community property state.
 We have some unique rules about property ownership and the manner in which family courts will divide property.
 Most, but not all, property acquired during a marriage is community property.
 Community property is subject to a just and right division in a Texas divorce.
 People commonly believe community property is split 50/50 but this is not true.
 Community property only has to be split in a “just and right” manner.

 Property acquired prior to marriage is the separate property of the spouse who owned the property coming into marriage.
 Certain property acquired during marriage, such as inheritance, is still separate property although obtained during the marriage.
 Separate property is not subject to division in a divorce; but the spouse claiming it is not community property must prove the property is separate property.

-Dividing property in a Dallas or Tarrant County divorce
+Dividing property in a Texas divorce

 In almost every divorce the spouses will come to an agreement about how to divide assets without requiring a trial before a family court to let a judge or jury divide property.
 Not only is it usually more expensive to allow the court to divide your property but you likely will not get the assets that will be the most important to you.
 Judges do not want to spend their time deciding who gets the toaster or television, either.

-In a Dallas or Fort Worth uncontested divorce the spouses agree to divide up the assets by themselves.
+In a Texas uncontested divorce the spouses agree to divide up the assets by themselves.